Best Mineral Paint in 2026: Silicate, Sol-Silicate, and Lime Tested

 | Price tier | $$$ |

-- Genuine sol-silicate chemistry on the US shelf — the only widely available mineral paint that ships in a week rather than six, with no two-component mixing
+- Genuine sol-silicate chemistry on the US shelf — an interior mineral paint that ships in a week rather than six, with no two-component mixing and no on-site ratio to get wrong

 - Sd value below 0.05 m means a pre-1940s lime-plaster wall releases moisture outward instead of trapping it under acrylic and blistering by year two